 We live in times where the threat of dystopia seems real and ever-present.
-It’s at moments like these people look around them and see that things could be better and often try to do something about it.
+It’s often at moments like these that people look around them, see that things could be better and try to do something about it.
 It’s tempting to grab hold of something, anything, as a castaway grabs at a nearby branch or root as they flounder with the current.

 So what’s this got to do with decentralisation?
 I’m talking about peer-to-peer systems, mesh-networks, federated networks, co-ops, platform co-ops, distributed apps (dApps), new browsers and file systems, (dare I say) blockchain?
 Is this technology for technology’s sake?
 Radical new systems and directions that serve the maker’s egos rather than the user’s needs?
 Are we simply succumbing to nostalgia?
 Are we clutching at straws?
 Is this all just (as somebody on Twitter suggested) retro-mania?

 Retro - I’m guessing because decentralisation was the original dream for the internet or perhaps other networks.